Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 // Basic properties

-transparent: true, // whether to use transparency
+transparent: true, // Whether to use transparency

-opacity: 0.5, // opacity (0.0 to 1.0)
+opacity: 0.5, // Opacity (0.0 ~ 1.0)

-side: THREE.DoubleSide, // render double-sided
+side: THREE.DoubleSide, // Double-sided rendering

-visible: true, // Visible
+visible: true, // Visibility

-wireframe: false, // wireframe mode
+wireframe: false, // Wireframe mode

-// color related
+// Color related

-color: 0xff0000, // default color
+color: 0xff0000, // Base color

-emissive: 0x000000, // self-emissive color
+emissive: 0x000000, // Self-illumination color

 });